varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 later calling ``VRT_rel_vcl`` once the background job is over.
 Receiving a ``VCL_EVENT_COLD`` is your cue to terminate any background job bound to a VCL.

+In the case where properly releasing resources may take some time, you can opt for an asynchronous worker, either by spawning a thread and tracking it, or by using Varnish's worker pools.

 There is also a ``VCL_EVENT_USE`` event.
 Please note that this event is now deprecated and may be removed in a future release.
 A warm VCL should be ready to use so no additional task should be postponed at use time.